GMCyberFoundry/Metaverse/Lab/HOWTO.md

 ## Overview

-This document details the process of creating the system detailed in the accompanying book.
+This how-to document details the process of creating the system detailed in the accompanying book.
 It is intended to be complete.
 It is a how to guide.